exasol/advanced-analytics-framework/doc/design.md

-## Event Handler
+## Query Handler
-The Event Handler is a framework whose logic is implemented by the users.
-It reacts to the query results of the Event Loop and generates SQL queries of the next state.
+The Query Handler is a framework whose logic is implemented by the users.
+It reacts to the query results of the Query Loop and generates SQL queries of the next state.
 It stores the states in BucketFS.

 ### Python UDF Framework
 `dsn~python-udf-framework~1`

-An Event Handler designed as Python UDF instead of a Lua script allows users to have an easy-to-use and better tooling framework to build their algorithm on top of.
+An Query Handler designed as Python UDF instead of a Lua script allows users to have an easy-to-use and better tooling framework to build their algorithm on top of.
 The user can develop the algorithm as a Python UDF script in which the framework is imported.
 Some details of this framework interface are listed below:

-- The event handler is implemented as a class and states are kept as attributes of a class to facilitate the states operations.
+- The query handler is implemented as a class and states are kept as attributes of a class to facilitate the states operations.
 - The user code should implement a method `handle_event` where the logic of the code is placed.
-- The first time the framework calls the event handler, it calls its constructor with a config __init__(config:Dict[str,Any]), the config is given to the event loop and the Python UDF in JSON format and deserialized to a Dict
+- The first time the framework calls the query handler, it calls its constructor with a config __init__(config:Dict[str,Any]), the config is given to the query loop and the Python UDF in JSON format and deserialized to a Dict
-- The event handler is called by getting the following inputs: The results of the return query, the ExasolDB context object.
+- The query handler is called by getting the following inputs: The results of the return query, the ExasolDB context object.
-- Upon completion of the algorithm, the Event Handler calls methods itself to remove temporary records.
+- Upon completion of the algorithm, the Query Handler calls methods itself to remove temporary records.
-- In case of an error caught in the Event Loop, If the keep option is not set, the cleanup event is called for the Event Handler and the temporary records are deleted.
+- In case of an error caught in the Query Loop, If the keep option is not set, the cleanup event is called for the Query Handler and the temporary records are deleted.
 Otherwise, they are kept and can be used for further investigations such as debugging.

 Below you can find the code snippet that simply indicates the Python framework interface.
-Please note that the `return_query` is wrapped into the next call to event handler UDF.
+Please note that the `return_query` is wrapped into the next call to query handler UDF.

 ```python
 class Result: